PolykarposPolykarpidis/MBnHeirmologicCorpora/README.md

 3. In a western staff notation lilypond.

 ## Licence
-Attribution 4.0 International (CC BY 4.0). \n
+Attribution 4.0 International (CC BY 4.0).
 For more info chech the LICENCE file in the repo and the cite https://creativecommons.org/licenses/by/4.0/